amrvac/amrvac/doc/par.md

 computational domain set by the _xprobmin^D_ and _xprobmax^D_.
 The resolution of each grid block is set by _block_nx^D_ which exclude ghost cells at each side.
 The _domain_nx^D_ must thus be a integer multiple of _block_nx^D_.
-The number of blocks per dimension on level 1 must be larger than 1 for a rectanuglar mesh with more than one level because of the limitation from ghost-cell exchange at physical boundaries.
+The number of blocks on level 1 in a dimension, which does not have any pole or periodic boundary, must be larger than 1 for a rectanuglar mesh with more than one level because of the limitation from ghost-cell exchange at physical boundaries.

 ### refine_criterion, nbufferx^D, amr_wavefilter {#par_errest}